Make your user onboarding emails stand out with these best practices

 1. The Welcome Email

 The Welcome Email is the first contact that you have with your customers after they sign up for your product.
-This should not contain too much information because you want to focus on quickly establishing rapport without distractions.
+This should include all the relevant elements of a welcome email, but not too much information because you want to focus on quickly establishing rapport without distractions.
 So keep it simple and highlight your product’s value proposition and direct the user to the first Aha moment.

 Here is an example from Playbuzz, a platform for creating and distributing interactive stories.